luisjg/immersive/readme.md

 1. Open your favorite command-line interface application such as **Terminal** for macOS or **Powershell** for Windows.
 2. Change directory into the `immersive` folder.
-3. To start your docker environment execute the following command: `docker-compose up -d`
+3. To start your docker environment execute the following command: `docker-compose up -d`.
-4. To enter your container execute the following command: `docker exec -it immersive /bin/bash`
+4. To enter your container execute the following command: `docker exec -it immersive /bin/bash`.
-5. To exit your container simply type `exit`
+5. To exit your container simply type `exit`.
-6. To shutdown your containers execute the following command: `docker-compose down`
+6. To shutdown your containers execute the following command: `docker-compose down`.

-To see your website, open up your internet browser and go to http://localhost:8080
+To see your website, open up your internet browser and go to `http://localhost:8080`.

-To access adminer, open up your internet browser and go to http://localhost:8081
+To access adminer, open up your internet browser and go to `http://localhost:8081`.

+**Note:** When we run `docker-compose up -d` to start our containers for the very first time, it will take a little while for us to see anything when we visit `http://localhost:8080` that is because all of the Laravel dependencies are being installed for the very first time.
+Please be patient!

 ### Composer